abhinavsingh/proxy.py/README.md

 plugin instances are created within CPU core context where the request was received.

-For above reason, global variables in your plugins may work as expected.
+For above reason, global variables in your plugins may not work as expected.
 Your plugin code by design must be **stateless**.

 To manage global states, you have a couple of options: